Vedenin/useful-java-links/README.md

 ## V. Tools for developing
 ### 1. IDE
 ### 2. Deploy, config and build
+#### Build

+*Tools which handle the build cycle and dependencies of an application.*

+* [Apache Maven](http://maven.apache.org/) - Declarative build and dependency management which favors convention over configuration.
+It might be preferable to Apache Ant which uses a rather procedural approach and can be difficult to maintain.
+* [Bazel](http://bazel.io) - Build tool from Google that builds code quickly and reliably.
+* [Gradle](http://gradle.org/) - Incremental builds which are programmed via Groovy instead of declaring XML.
+Works well with Maven's dependency management.

 ### 3. Perfomance tools
 ### 4. Code generation and changing byte code
 ### 5. Code Analysis